aperiodic/pds-tools/README.md

 [cc-hash]: https://github.com/ryantenney/chashtable

-I wrote this because I couldn't find any open-source code to do this (NASA releases a compiled shared library to do this sort of thing, but no source), and it seemed like fun.

 This project is still quite new and hasn't been extensively tested on extant PDS files.
 If you find a PDS label that doesn't parse correctly, or causes errors, please [open an issue about it][issues], [email me][email], or tweet @aperiodic.